 That doesn’t mean that the nonconscious mind can’t be modified.
 But again, that is for another article.

 The nonconscious mind often puts you in a first class good or bad mood and you might be irritable and grumpy or all giggly and no one knows what meds you’re taking.

-Research reported last week explains a LOT about what is happening….
+Research done and reported in August of 2018 explains a LOT about what is happening….
 A researcher at Ohio State University found that such negative “mystery moods” can occur when people fail at a goal that they didn’t even know they had.

 Tanya Chartrand, assistant professor of psychology, said such nonconscious goals can have significant effects on how we feel and act, and even on how well we achieve other goals.